Skip to Content

 Maintaining Optimum Temperature When Growing Tomatoes

-While the seedlings need a warm setting, the temperature should not exceed 21 degrees Celsius during the daytime and 15 degrees Celsius during the nighttime.
+While the seedlings need a warm setting, the temperature should not exceed 21 degrees Celsius and 15 degrees Celsius during the nighttime.
 Also, remove the humidity domes from your seedling trays or take them off the heating mats after a couple of days of sprouting.

 Ensuring Proper Airflow For Tomato Seedlings

-You can improve the airflow by ensuring that each seedling is planted far apart.
+You can improve the airflow by planting each seedling far apart.
 However, if they are indoors, you can use an oscillating fan to mimic natural winds.
 Or you can even brush your seedlings.

 Also, to help your seedlings grow stronger, you must re-pot the plant and bury it deep down.
 You would need a large pot to help the roots grow.